SHAfoin/shafoin-typst-template/vibrant-color-report-template.typ

   date: none, // date of the document, type: datetime
   authors: (), // array of authors
   sub-authors: "4A ICY", // optional text above authors, e.g. group 2, 4A ICY
-  matiere: none, // subject of the document or text at the bottom
+  subject: none, // subject of the document or text at the bottom
   description: none, // document description
   bib-yaml: none, // reference to a bibliography
   lang: "fr", // document language